ggrrll/hop_suiss_ada_project/README.md

-# hop_suisse_ada_project_public

-Repository for ADA project.
+# Hop Suisse - public repo for our [ADA](http://ada.epfl.ch) project

-The goal of this project is data scraping, analysis and visualization from the [Datasport](https://www.datasport.com) website, focusing on the "running" data.
+In this project we performed data scraping, analysis and visualization from the [Datasport](https://www.datasport.com) website, focusing on records of running races.

 A more detailed description of the steps followed can be found [below](#working-steps) and on the [poster](poster.pdf).